Indiwara65/python_packaging/README.md

     * dynamic - dynamic metadata are allocated during the build time.

 * mandotary fileds -
     * name, version
 * other fileds -
     * authors, urls, license, description, readme
+* package can be installed in a python enviroment using the commands -
+    * pip install .
+    * pip install -e .    (while developing so changes in the code will be reflected in the installed packages)
+    * pip install .[dev]  (install optional dependecies mentioned under dev)
+    * pip install .[docs]  (install optional dependecies mentioned under docs)
+    * pip install .[dev,docs]  (install optional dependecies mentioned under both dev and docs)

 # Testing